-In the last year, Sour Banana Sherbet has picked up major hype in Oregon.
+In the past few years, Sour Banana Sherbet has picked up major hype in Oregon.
 We reached out to Benjamin Nadolny of Fox Hollow Flora to get the story on their popular version of DNA Genetics and Crockett Farms’ new heavy hitter.

 To understand the quality of what Nadolny was working with, you have to understand what’s generally coming out of Crockett Farms — a third generation farm made up of some of the best cannabis breeders California cannabis has to offer.
 When it comes to heavy hitters, Crockett Farms stands alongside folks like the Cookie Fam and perennial Emerald Cup contenders 3rd Gen Fam.

 In 2016 Crockett Farms’ famous Tangie — a cut they’ve been growing for a decade — blew up on the West Coast scene, where everyone and their brother grew it last season.
 The resulting flowers and concentrates were a pleasure to enjoy through the fall and spring this year.

 With their Sour Banana Sherbet, you’re dealing with equally exciting genetics — and you can expect to see the strain on Best of the West Coast lists.
 It’s a pairing of the long-renowned AJ’s Sour Diesel cut and Banana Sherbet.

 AJ’s Diesel cut had found its way through many cannabis breeding tales over the years.
 Some say it’s what Headband and Sour OG actually are, predating the two strains by quite a few years.